cavoirom/nxv/modules/web/src/content/blog/2021/technologies-of-choice/index.md

 ## Development

+I'm a Web Developer, I mostly work with Java back-end and Angular/React front-end, I care about the Terminal and the performance of every tool that I use.
+That's why you will see I tried to eliminate unnecessary complexity.

 ### Monospace Font · Fira Code

 * Monospace Font is very important because I'm looking at those character more than 8 hours/day, on terminal, text editor, IDE...